w3f/Grants-Program/applications/ML-as-a-service.md

 ## Future Plans

-UI/UX optimization

-ML model optimization

-Mobile application

-Integration with project in health care
+Integration with big project - Trusted Health Consul

 ## Additional Information :heavy_plus_sign:

-We hear about the Grants Program via Web3 Foundation Website.

-**We have already developed the pre-alfa pallet for the in health care production (Trusted Health Consul).**
+We have already developed the pre-alfa pallet for the in health care production (Trusted Health Consul).

 ### Other foundation
 We have tried for General Grant first, and decided to start with Open one after recommendation.
 Also we have applied for the Substrate Builders Programm and  have proceeded with general interview to iterate around steps going forward.
 And we are planning to start discussion with Blockchers